EmaEvidence/PostIt/README.md

 The functionality of this web app being a node.js app depends on the following node modules.

-Express.js: A Fast, opinionated, minimalist web framework for node which was used in routing this application.
+*Express.js*: A Fast, opinionated, minimalist web framework for node which was used in routing this application.
-BodyParser: This module was used to collect search data sent from the client side to the routing page.
+*BodyParser*: This module was used to collect search data sent from the client side to the routing page.
-Gulp: This allows the automation of all processes.
+*Gulp*: This allows the automation of all processes.
-Babel: This project is written in ES6, babel transpiles the code to ES5.
+*Babel*: This project is written in ES6, babel transpiles the code to ES5.
-Coveralls: Get the great coverage reporting of coveralls.io and add a cool coverage button ( like the one above ) to your README.
+*Coveralls*: Get the great coverage reporting of coveralls.io and add a cool coverage button ( like the one above ) to your README.
-Sequelize: Sequelize is a promise-based Node.js ORM for Postgres Server which is the database server for the APP .
+*Sequelize*: Sequelize is a promise-based Node.js ORM for Postgres Server which is the database server for the APP .
 It features solid transaction support, relations, read replication and more.
-Webpack: webpack is a module bundler.
+*Webpack*: webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in browser, it is also used for transpiling scss to css.
-React:
+*React*:
-Redux:
+*Redux*:
-Bcryptjs: It is the encryption middle used for hashing user password.
+*Bcryptjs*: It is the encryption middle used for hashing user password.

 To install this project to your local machine follow the flowing steps;